 What happens next?

-Your comments will help shape the local planning response in the draft plan which will be consulted upon later this year.
+Your comments will help shape the local planning response in the draft plan which will be consulted upon in spring this year.

 If you'd like further information please email firstname.lastname@example.org call 020 8356 8084.

 Why are we producing Future Shoreditch?

 Shoreditch has experienced phenomenal growth over the past 20 years and businesses and services continue to be drawn to the area along with new residents and visitors.
 This growth presents great opportunities as well as challenges, particularly as rents rise and the supply of affordable workspace struggles to match demand.